karljpsmith/chord_detector_javascript/README.md

 # chord_detector_javascript

-Karl J. P. Smith
+Karl J. P. Smith\n
-  karljpsmith@gmail.com
+  karljpsmith@gmail.com\n
-  karljpsmith.com
+  karljpsmith.com\n
-  github.com/karljpsmith
+  github.com/karljpsmith \n
   This html page represents a 'musical lock': to 'open' the lock three people must each sing or hum the three pitches in a C chord, that is C4 (264Hz), E4 (330Hz), and G4 (396Hz).